RACV Logo

 Day 1: Bucharest

 Salut!
 Welcome to Romania.
-Your adventure begins in Bucharest – home to one of Europe's biggest squares and the Palace of Parliament, the second largest building in the world.
-If you arrive early, maybe take a tour of the palace (former dictator Nicolae Ceausescu ordered the construction of this 12-storied building and it includes 1100 rooms and 4500 chandeliers), or visit his former residence where he lived with his family.
-Consider an Urban Adventures day tour, like the Bohemian Bucharest tour, for the perfect city introduction.
-Later, you’ll have a welcome meeting at about 6 pm.
-Then, why not seek out some traditional Romanian fare with the group.
+Your adventure begins with a welcome meeting at 6 pm in Bucharest – home to one of Europe's biggest squares and the Palace of Parliament, the second largest building in the world.
+If you arrive early, maybe take a tour of the palace (former dictator Nicolae Ceausescu ordered the construction of this 12-storied building or visit his former residence where he lived with his family).
+Consider an Urban Adventures daytrip, like the Bohemian Bucharest tour, for the perfect city introduction.
+After your meeting, maybe seek out some traditional Romanian fare with the group.

 Day 2: Veliko Tarnovo